Is Gundhar Naik home, I asked a woman scrubbing pots and pans outside the house next door.

 "Where have you come from, and what do you want here?" she demanded.

 I am a journalist from Khariar who has written stories about Gundhar in the past, I explained.
 I have come to find out how he is doing.

 The woman looked closely at me and asked, "Are you Thakurji?"
 Yes, I said, pleased that she had recognised me after all this time.

-I had visited Barlabaheli village in Bangomunda block of Bolangir district, Odisha, several times in 1996-97.
+I had visited Barlabaheli village in Bangomunda block of Bolangir district (also listed as Balangir), Odisha, several times in 1996-97.
 Now I was back after a gap of nearly two decades.

 In 1996, a severe drought in western Odisha – across Bolangir, Nuapada and other districts – had caused hunger and starvation.
 It led to an exodus – many migrated for work to the brick kilns of Andhra Pradesh.
 Sadly, it was not unusual for this area – every 2-3 years a drought caused such conditions at that time.

 Balmati Naik, alias Ghamela, a 32-year-old Adivasi widow of an agricultural labourer, was one of around 300 residents of Barlabaheli village.
 Her husband had died two years earlier.
 Ghamela had been forced to give up the little piece of land they owned to repay a loan.
 She worked as a daily-wage labourer, but following the drought, there was no work to be found in the village.
 Her six-year-old son Gundhar and she were starving.
 The locals claimed they had informed block development officials of Ghamela’s situation before her death, but they did nothing.

 On September 6, 1996, after roughly 15 days of starvation, Ghamela died.
 Many hours later, the neighbours had found her son screaming and crying beside her body.